-A lot of people who drop by TopSecretWriters.com are looking for answers to the question about what the U.S. government knows about the UFO phenomenon – and specifically what are the most secret classified UFO documents.
+A lot of people who drop by TopSecretWriters.com are looking for answers to the question about what the U.S. government knows about the UFO phenomenon – and specifically the most secret classified UFO documents are.

 Most UFO researchers are aware of project Blue Book and the USAF approach to resolving public discontent with the government’s mishandling of UFO sightings, but several decades later one would suspect that things have changed and that there should be some new clues as to what the U.S. government knows.

-In this article, I’m going to cover a few of the most recently declassified documents that could provide some clues as to what might exist in the form of the most secret classified UFO documents.
+In this article, I’m going to cover a few of the most recently declassified documents that could provide some clues as to what might exist in the realm of secret classified UFO documents inside of the CIA.

-Hot on the Trail of the Most Secret Classified UFO Documents
+Hot on the Trail of Classified CIA UFO Documents

 “The secret development program, which was originally called Project Aquatone, and then Gusto and then Oxcart, led to the first A-12 mockup.
 It became connected with UFO lore in late 1959 when, according to Crickmore, it was trucked from the famous Lockheed Skunk Works, in Palmdale, California, to Groom Lake, Nevada.”